coffee19850519/scPEFT/README.md

 This is the official repository for **Harnessing the Power of Single Cell Large Language Models with Parameter Efficient Fine-Tuning using scPEFT**.
 To reproduce the results from the paper, please visit [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction).

+**:exclamation: 9/25/2025 UPDATE** We have released the reproduction for benchmarking the linear model on perturbation prediction.
+Please see [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction/blob/main/README.md#exclamation-9252025-update-perturbation-prediction-with-the-linear-model) for more details.

 **:fire:UPDATE**: We have released several new reproductions for the revised manuscript.
 Please see [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction) for more details.